 - Seminole State College is maintained as a two-year public college authorized by the Oklahoma State Regents for Higher Education to offer courses, provide programs, and confer associate degrees.
 Seminole State has the primary responsibility of providing post-secondary educational programs to residents of Hughes, Lincoln, Okfuskee, Seminole, and Pottawatomie counties in east central Oklahoma.
 The College exists to enhance the capabilities of individuals to achieve their goals for personal development by providing quality learning experiences and services that respond to diverse individual and community needs in a changing global society.
 Seminole State College prepares students to continue their education beyond the two-year level, trains students for careers and other educational opportunities, and makes available resources and services designed to benefit students and the community at large.

-- The teacher population of 55 teachers has declined by 40% over five years.
+- The teacher population of 55 teachers has stayed relatively flat over five years.

 |Seminole State College||(OK) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|